Liv-star/Cybersecurity-Portfolio/Task-8-Wireshark/README.md

 ```
 README.md
 wireshark_capture.pcap
-video
+screenshots/
 ```

 ---

 # Learning Outcomes

-During this project I learned how to:
+This project provided practical experience in:

-- Install Wireshark.
+- Installing Wireshark
-- Capture live network traffic.
+- Capturing live network traffic
-- Identify active network interfaces.
+- Selecting the correct network interface
-- Filter packets using display filters.
+- Using display filters
-- Analyze HTTP requests and responses.
+- Analyzing HTTP packets
-- Interpret packet details including source and destination addresses.
+- Identifying source and destination IP addresses
-- Save packet captures for future analysis.
+- Understanding HTTP request and response communication

 ---

 # Conclusion

-This exercise demonstrated the use of Wireshark as a powerful network protocol analyzer.
-Capturing and filtering HTTP traffic provided insight into how clients and servers communicate across a network and reinforced the importance of packet analysis in cybersecurity investigations.
+This project successfully demonstrated how to capture and analyze network traffic using Wireshark.
+HTTP traffic was filtered using the **http** display filter, allowing examination of HTTP GET requests and server responses.
+Packet analysis is an essential skill in cybersecurity because it helps analysts troubleshoot network issues, investigate incidents, and detect suspicious activity.